 This bill amends RCW 39.04.350 to modify the criteria for determining responsible bidders on public works projects in Washington State.
 Key changes include the requirement for bidders to have completed at least one public works project within the last three years without receiving a citation for violations of relevant laws, or to have a designated employee who has received training on public works and prevailing wage requirements within the same timeframe.
-Additionally, the bill introduces a new requirement for bidders on projects subject to apprentice utilization to submit an apprentice utilization plan within 60 days of being awarded the contract.
-The Department of Labor and Industries is tasked with developing a template for this plan and publishing it, along with information on bidder compliance, on its website.
+Additionally, the bill introduces a requirement for bidders on projects subject to apprentice utilization requirements to submit an apprentice utilization plan within 60 days of being awarded the contract.
+The Department of Labor and Industries is tasked with developing a template for this plan and publishing it on their website.

 Statutes affected: Original Bill: 39.04.350